Brandi Glanville: Television

 In 2013, she co-hosted an episode of CNN anchorman Anderson Cooper's talk show Anderson.
 In February 2013, she worked as a fashion correspondent and hosted the Academy Awards for ABC's On the Red Carpet.
-In 2013, she also appeared as herself on The CW's teen drama series 90210, in the episode titled "Dude, Where's My Husband?".
+The same year, she acted as herself on The CW's teen drama series 90210, in the episode titled "Dude, Where's My Husband?", alongside Camille Grammer.
 She portrayed Erica in Lifetime's television film Missing at 17 (2013), Housewife Veronica in comedy film The Hungover Games (2014) and Tech Whitley in Syfy's disaster television film Sharknado: The 4th Awakens (2016).

-In 2015, Glanville competed on the seventh season of Celebrity Apprentice, where she was fired two weeks before the finale.
-She also appeared on the E! reality series Famously Single in 2016.
+In 2015, Glanville competed on the seventh season of The Celebrity Apprentice, where she was fired two weeks before the finale.
+In 2016, she appeared on the E! reality dating series Famously Single.
 In 2017, Glanville competed with Dean Sheremet on the FOX reality cooking series My Kitchen Rules, where they finished in third place.
-Later in 2017, she participated as a housemate on season 20 of Celebrity Big Brother UK, where she was the fourth housemate to be evicted from the show, on Day 18.
-In 2018, Glanville appeared as a houseguest on the American version of Celebrity Big Brother, on the series’ premiere season, where she was the fifth person to be evicted, on Day 24.
+Later in 2017, she competed as a housemate on the twentieth season of the British reality series, Celebrity Big Brother UK, where she was the fourth housemate to be evicted from the show on Day 18.
+In 2018, Glanville appeared as a HouseGuest on the premiere season of the American version of Celebrity Big Brother, where she was the fifth person to be evicted on Day 24.
 She also appeared on the second season of Marriage Boot Camp: Reality Stars Family Edition with her father, Guy Glanville.

 In 2022, Glanville (along with a mixture of housewives from different franchises) appeared on the second season of The Real Housewives Ultimate Girls Trip; the season was filmed in late 2021 at Dorinda Medley's Blue Stone Manor in The Berkshires, New England.

-In 2022, Glanville was, reportedly, being considered for a return to the RHOBH (as part of a cast 'shake-up' for its thirteenth season), after the departures of veteran housewife Lisa Rinna and newcomer Sanela Diana Jenkins.

-In 2023, Glanville appeared as a contestant on Peacock's reality TV series The Traitors.
+In 2023, Glanville was a contestant on Peacock's reality series The Traitors.
 However, she was absent from The Traitors reunion.
-Additionally, Bravo and Peacock confirmed that Glanville would be returning for the fifth season of The Real Housewives Ultimate Girls Trip, with other returning cast members Phaedra Parks, Vicki Gunvalson and Eva Marcille, set to premiere in 2024.
+Additionally, Bravo and Peacock confirmed that Glanville would be returning for the upcoming fifth season of The Real Housewives Ultimate Girls Trip, with other returning cast members Phaedra Parks, Vicki Gunvalson and Eva Marcille, initially set to premiere in 2024.
 Glanville was allegedly removed from filming after an altercation with original The Real Housewives of New Jersey alum Caroline Manzo.
+The sexual misconduct surrounding the alleged altercation lead the season being indefinitely shelved and never aired.